dubeyanant/MScCS/Advanced Operating System/3-The-Buffer-Cache.md

 Every disk block in the buffer pool exists on one and only one hash queue and only once on that queue.
 However, presence of a buffer on a hash queue does not mean that it is busy, it could well be on the free list as well if its status is free.

 Therefore, if the kernel wants a particular buffer, it will search it on the queue.
-But if it wants *any* buffer, it removes a buffer from the free list. **A buffer is always on a hash queue, but it may or may not be on the free list**
+But if it wants *any* buffer, it removes a buffer from the free list. **A buffer is always on a hash queue, but it may or may not be on the free list**.

 ## Scenarios for Retrieval of a Buffer